PacificCommunity/ofp-sam-condor/README.md

 Development
 -----------

-The condor package is developed openly on [GitHub](https://github.com/PacificCommunity/ofp-sam-condor).
+The package is developed openly on [GitHub](https://github.com/PacificCommunity/ofp-sam-condor).

 Feel free to open an